valtech-sd/amqp-cacoon/readme.md

   <img height='300' src="./assets/amqp_cacoon_2.png">
 </p>

-## Caution

-WIP: Documetation is very much a work in progress.

 ## Overview

 This is a basic library to provide amqp support.
 This library is a wrapper around amqplib and makes amqp easier to work with.